nathan-fiscaletti/letstry/README.md

 ## Installation

+Letstry requires Go to be installed on your system.
+If you do not have Go installed, you can download it from the [official website](https://golang.org/dl/).

-To install letstry, run the following command:
+Once Go is installed, to install letstry, run the following command:

 ```sh
 $ go install github.com/nathan-fiscaletti/letstry/cmd/letstry@latest